MSc Occupational Hygiene / Overview

 - Entry requirements

-Potential students should hold an honours degree (Lower Second or above), preferably in a science discipline.
-Extensive professional experience, coupled with evidence of further training or qualifications, will be considered in lieu of a degree.
+We require a good honours degree (Lower Second or above), preferably in a science discipline.
+In lieu of the usual entry requirements, extensive professional experience, coupled with evidence of further training or qualifications, will be considered.

 - How to apply